Here’s a really enlightening discussion between Dr. Carl Hart and an acolyte (perhaps now former acolyte) of Andrew Huberman.

 The lesson is simple:

-“Whenever someone tries to distil complex behaviours to a single neurotransmitter you can stop listening.”
+“Whenever someone tries to distil complex behaviours down to a single neurotransmitter you can stop listening.”

 But ‘neurotransmitter discourse’ is symptomatic of a wider and far more serious problem of public misunderstanding of ‘drugs’ and their role in complex behaviour and social issues, which Hart deals with in the discussion with great patience and clarity.